MarlinFirmware/MarlinDocumentation/_articles/getting-started/configure.md

 //#define MIN_Z_HEIGHT_FOR_HOMING 4
 {% endhighlight %}

 This works like how a probe based 3d printer works when homing.
-Instead of increase z height after x and y has been homed, Z axis are raised first before homing procedure.
-This is also to avoid from the head crashing to the bed mounting such as screws, bulldog clip and some other stuffs.
-This works with auto bed leveling enabled and this will be triggered only when z axis are less than defined value, else the z axis will not move.
+This raises z a minimum height above the bed before homing in x or y.
+This can be used to prevent the head crashing into bed mountings such as screws, bulldog clips and the like that project above the printing bed surface.
+This also works with auto bed leveling enabled and will be triggered only when the z axis height is less than the defined value, otherwise the z axis will not move.

 {% highlight cpp %}
 #define X_HOME_DIR -1